Updated – May 2026

 - Assess current infrastructure for compliance gaps

-- Establish governance committee and roles
+- Establish governance committee, Chief AI Officer, and DPIA process

 Days 31-60: Architecture

-- Implement audit logging infrastructure
+- Implement immutable audit logging infrastructure with 6+ year retention

-- Build human-in-the-loop workflows
+- Build human-in-the-loop workflows and EU AI Act human-oversight logs

-- Create explainability frameworks
+- Create explainability frameworks and adverse action templates

 Days 61-90: Deployment

-- Pilot AI agent with compliance monitoring active
+- Pilot AI agent with compliance monitoring active and a kill switch

-- Validate audit trails meet regulatory requirements
+- Validate audit trails meet regulatory requirements through internal mock examination

-- Train staff on compliant AI use
+- Train staff on compliant AI use and incident reporting

-- Document controls for audit readiness
+- Document controls for audit readiness and EU AI Act conformity (if applicable)

 Deploy AI Agents Without Compliance Risk